MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 - When the installation is complete, check that the agent for virtual desktops is visible in the System Tray of the virtual desktop.

+If there's an unexpected issue, you can restart the agent using the shortcut in the System Tray.

 ## Sync Power Automate for desktop and agent for virtual desktops versions

-To automate on virtual desktops, the version of Power Automate for desktop must be the same as the version of the agent for virtual desktops.
+To automate on virtual desktops, the version of Power Automate for desktop used to interact with the virtual desktop's UI elements must be the same as the version of the agent for virtual desktops.

 If the versions aren't synced during recording or UI element capturing, a dialog will prompt you to sync the versions.
 In this case, select **Sync** to sync the two products.